npm/npm/README.md

 If you want a more fancy pants install (a different version, customized paths, etc.) then read on.

+## Expert install / packaging

+### Specify interpreter

+For installations where the interpreter is not named 'node' (eg. 'nodejs' in most distro packages), the command name can be specified:

+* For build process of NPM itself: the environment/make variable NODEJS

 ## Fancy Install (Unix)

 There's a pretty robust install script at